davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 A quick word on face values.
 The face value of each card can usually be added to the value of the hand, with a few exceptions:

 - Jack (11), Queen (12), and King (13) all carry a value of **10** when added to the hand.
 - Another (much more complicated) exception is the Ace (1) card, which carries a value of either **1** or **11** when totaled, depending on circumstances.
-Here's the rule for adding an Ace card:
+It's a bit tricky.
+Here's the rule for determining the value of an Ace card in your hand:
-  - The value of an Ace is _11_ if adding it does not cause the hand to bust.
+  - The value of an Ace is _11_ if it does not cause the hand to bust.
   - The value of an Ace is _1_, otherwise.
-    Keep in mind there could be several Aces in a single hand.
+  - Keep in mind there could be several Aces in a single hand... so even in the highly unlikely scenario that if you somehow end up with a hand of 21 Ace cards, they should all count as 1, and leave you with a 21!
+  - To get you started, I'll give out a hint.
+For each Ace in your hand, add 11 to the value.
+For instance, if had 3 Aces and a 5 in your hand, give yourself a value of 38.
+Now adjust the value down to 18 (11 + 1 + 1 + 5).

 #### Writing the Hand Class